Arpit-Moga/Vibechecker/docs/guides/mcp_integration.md

 Once set up, you can use natural language with your AI assistant:

-- "Analyze the current directory for technical debt"
+- "Analyze the current directory for code issues"
 - "Generate documentation for my Python project"
-- "Check this codebase for critical security issues"
 - "Perform a complete code review of the src/ directory"

 ## Configuration Options